brimdata/zed/docs/zed/README.md

 ```
 zed index apply -use logs@main IndexGroupExample <id>
 ```
-The index is created and a transactionally added to the working branch's commit history so it becomes available to the query optimizer.
+The index is created and transactionally added to the working branch's commit history so it becomes available to the query optimizer.

 #### 2.6.3 Index Drop
 ```
 zed index drop <id> [<id> ...]
 ```
-The `index drop` command deletes one or more index rules using by `<id>`.
+The `index drop` command deletes one or more index rules specified by `<id>`.
 Once deleted, no more indexes will be created for that rule but the underlying indexes are not actually deleted from the lake.